This super easy red potato salad with dill recipe is refreshing and delicious with delightfully fresh herbs and flavors.

 Instructions

 - Boil: Wash the potatoes, chop into bite-size chunks and place in a large pot filled with enough cold water to just cover them.
 Add 1 teaspoon salt and bring to a boil over medium-high heat.
-Once the water starts boiling, set a kitchen timer to 15 minutes and then check the potatoes to see if they can easily be speared with a fork.
+Once the water starts boiling, set a kitchen timer to 15 minutes and then check the potatoes to see if they can easily be pierced with a fork.
 If not, boil for a minute or two longer and test again.
 Once they're done, drain and let cool in your colander.

 - Prep: Chop the celery, scallions, chives and dill; set aside.
 Combine the mayonnaise, olive oil, vinegar and mustard in a medium bowl; stir well to incorporate everything.